School latrines renovation

 A first vaccine shield against malaria

 This first success, even relative, of GSK could however encourage other companies to accelerate their research.
-While waiting for a more effective vaccine,
+While waiting for a more effective vaccine, routine disease protection measures, such as nighttime use of insecticide-treated (impregnated) mosquito nets, should be stepped up.

 Source : Yann Mens - Alternatives Économiques, n° 477 2021